influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withIpFamilies(ipFamilies)
 ```

-Specifies the IP Families used by the service.
+"Specifies the IP Families used by the service.
 Available options are `IPv4` and `IPv6.
 If unspecified, Kubernetes will choose the default value based on the `ipFamilyPolicy` setting.
-Available on Kubernetes 1.20 and newer.
+Available on Kubernetes 1.20 and newer."

 ### fn spec.cruiseControl.template.apiService.withIpFamiliesMixin